 Above I talked a lot about Cron job, so what exactly is a CRON JOB?

 A cron job is a Linux command (crontab) that is used for the permanent scheduling of a task which can be a command or script on your server.
 Usually, this command is used for auto-scheduling of repetitive tasks.

 Suppose you have to log a cleaning script that needs to be run daily through out the year, then this can be easily done by use of the Crontab command thus making your job automatic.

 Cron command consists of 6 fields.
 The first 5 fields define minutes, hour, day, month, and weekday respectively and the last field is for the command that you want to run.

 Prerequisite for Backup Cron Job

-I. Go to root (parent directory) of your hosting and create a folder called backup or whatever you want.
-Here for this tutorial I have created “backup_t2b” folder to take backup of Tech2Blog.com.
+I. Go to the root (parent directory) of your hosting and create a folder called backup or whatever you want.
+Here for this tutorial, I have created a “backup_t2b” folder to take a backup of Tech2Blog.com.

 II.
 Create another folder called “script” and create a blank file in it called bck.sh.
-Now edit this blank file and paste below code in it and save it (.sh is extension for script file).
+Now edit this blank file and paste the below code in it and save it (.sh is an extension for the script file).

 # Backup Script by Tech2Blog.com